 The project will bring together two research groups based at the University of Oxford, working on a range of topics relating to human social behaviour, including cultural evolution, the evolution of cooperation, and the social psychology of inter-group contact.
 The project’s Principal Investigator, Laura Fortunato, is Associate Professor of Evolutionary Anthropology, a Fellow of Magdalen College, and an External Professor at the Santa Fe Institute.
 The Co-Principal Investigator, Miles Hewstone, is Professor of Social Psychology, a Fellow of New College, and Director of the Oxford Centre for the Study of Inter-Group Conflict.

 The project aims to investigate the network structure and dynamics of intra- and inter-group interactions in humans, with a focus on cooperation and competition.
-The scholarships provide scope to pursue research in a variety of topics linked to cooperation, inter-group relations, cultural transmission (in both adults and children), and social networks (both real-world and online), including opportunities to conduct fieldwork in Italy.
+The scholarship provides scope to pursue research in a variety of topics linked to cooperation, inter-group relations, cultural transmission (in both adults and children), and social networks (both real-world and online), including opportunities to conduct fieldwork in Italy.

-The two fully-funded doctoral scholarships will begin in October 2018.
-One scholarship (DPhil Anthropology) will be based at the Institute of Cognitive and Evolutionary Anthropology, the other (DPhil Experimental Psychology) will be based in the Department of Experimental Psychology.
+The doctoral student will be enrolled on the DPhil Anthropology, based at the Institute of Cognitive and Evolutionary Anthropology, or on the DPhil Experimental Psychology, based at the Department of Experimental Psychology.

-Applications are due on 2018-01-19 for the DPhil Anthropology and on 2018-01-08 for the DPhil Experimental Psychology.
-Potential applicants who meet the eligibility criteria are invited to submit an informal expression of interest well ahead of the official closing dates, and ideally before 2017-12-15, via email to Laura Fortunato.
+Applications are due on 2019-01-25 for the DPhil Anthropology and on 2019-01-11 for the DPhil Experimental Psychology.
+Potential applicants who meet the eligibility criteria are invited to submit an informal expression of interest well ahead of the official closing dates, and ideally before 2018-11-30.
 Further information about the awards, the project, and the application procedure is available at:

 Kyung Hee Scholarship in Medical Anthropology